 A dog biting you is a scary thing to experience that affects millions of Americans every year.
 Dealing with the trauma and financial repercussions of a dog attack, a person could feel overwhelmed and feel as though they have no legal recourse.

 However, depending on the circumstances of an attack, a careless dog owner might be determined to be legally liable for the dog’s actions.
 Thus, you may benefit from consulting a Johnstown dog bite lawyer if someone’s dog bit you.
 An experienced personal injury attorney could address your concerns and assist you in exploring your legal choices for pursuing a civil lawsuit.
-To schedule a meeting with a dog bite personal injury lawyer, get in touch today.
+To schedule a meeting with a qualified legal professional, get in touch today.

-If time has passed since the dog bite occurred, people in Johnstown should be aware of the deadline for pursuing a civil claim.
-The period is determined by Pennsylvania’s statute of limitations, 42 P.S. §5524.
+If the time has passed since the dog bite occurred, people in Johnstown should be aware of the deadline for pursuing a civil claim.
+The period is determined by Pennsylvania’s statute of limitations, 42 P.S. § 5524.